 Her role as director of international operations, allows Astrid to be involved in an average of 90 projects per year, where she manages a large team of experienced moderators, interviewers, analysis assistants and quantitative researchers.
 Astrid always supervises the entire process, starting from understanding the client’s needs, developing a research proposal, going through to data analysis, final reports and presentations to clients.

-Astrid's main areas of expertise are: liquor, food and beverages, pharmaceutical, technology, personal care, toys and kids' products, TV and entertainment, financial services, advertising, packaging, beauty, household appliances and sports.
+Astrid's main areas of expertise are: liquor, food and beverages, pharmaceutical, technology, hospitality, personal care, toys and kids' products, TV and entertainment, financial services, advertising, packaging, beauty, household appliances and sports.

-Astrid believes that the client’s needs determine what combination of methodologies and research tools should be used.
+Astrid believes that the client’s needs determine which combination of methodologies and research tools should be used.
 She has been actively involved in conducting focus groups, creative workshops, laboratories, ethnography, business-to-business interviews, in-depth interviews, online groups, webcam groups, bulletin boards, and blog research.

 “Market tendencies 2013”